scottbuckley/ethernaut-notes/README.md

 Calling the above completed the level for me.

 # Level 6: Delegation
-First glance of this contract shows me `delegatecall`, which is super interesting.
-Since you can't update contracts once they are deployed, it's common for contracts to simply be shells that point to implementations elsewhere, and `delegatecall` allows for method calls to be forwarded from contract A to contract B, such that contract B's code executes *on contract A's memory*.
+First glance of this contract shows me `delegatecall()`, which is super interesting.
+Since you can't update contracts once they are deployed, it's common for contracts to simply be shells that point to implementations elsewhere, and `delegatecall()` allows for method calls to be forwarded from contract A to contract B, such that contract B's code executes *on contract A's storage*.
 That last part is important.

-So, if we can get the `Delegation` contract to make a `delegatecall` to the `Delegate` contract's `pwn` function, then it will set `owner` to us, but that `owner` will be pointing back to the memory of `Delegation`, et voila, we will be the new owners.
+So, if we can get the level contract (`Delegation`) to make a `delegatecall()` to the `Delegate` contract's `pwn()` method, then it will set `owner` to us, but that `owner` will be pointing back to the memory of the level contract, et voila, we will be the new owners.

-> A lesson from this level: `delegatecall` can be dangerous.
-Use it carefully.
+> A lesson from this level: `delegatecall()` can be dangerous.
+Use it very carefully.

 However, now we are dealing with some more low-level transaction crafting, and it'll take a bit of learning to figure out how to make the right transaction request here.

-Firstly, we will need the method ID for the `pwn()` method.
-This is just the first 4 bytes of the keccak256 hash of the string representing the method signature.
+We can see the fallback method of `Delegation` will pass on all message data to `Delegate`. `msg.data` contains an encoding of the method ID being called and its arguments.
+The method ID is an encoding that tells the contract which method to execute, and is just the first 4 bytes of the keccak256 hash of the string representing the method signature.
 For `pwn()`, that is `dd365b8b`, which I got from [here](https://www.evm-function-selector.click/).
-If we wanted to also send some parameters with our transaction, that would get a bit more complex, but luckily `pwn()` takes no parameters.
+If we wanted to also send some parameters with our transaction, we could use `abi.encodePacked()` or similar, but we don't need any parameters for this call.

 In the end it was a very simple invocation in the Ethernaut console that gave me the result I wanted:
 ```